In-Network TRICARE Provider · Colorado

 TRICARE & military therapy — common questions

 Yes.
 Dr. Burgio works with active-duty service members, military retirees, and military family members.
-Active-duty members generally need a referral from their Military Treatment Facility or Primary Care Manager before TRICARE will reimburse outpatient mental-health visits with an out-of-network provider; family members and dependents typically do not require pre-authorization for outpatient care, though plans vary.
+Active-duty members generally need a referral from their Military Treatment Facility or Primary Care Manager before TRICARE will cover outpatient mental-health visits; family members and dependents typically do not require pre-authorization for outpatient care, though plans vary.
+We recommend confirming your referral requirements with TRICARE before scheduling.

 Dr. Burgio is licensed in Colorado and sees clients statewide via secure telehealth, which includes families connected to Fort Carson, the U.S. Air Force Academy (USAFA), Buckley Space Force Base, Peterson Space Force Base, Cheyenne Mountain Space Force Station, and Schriever Space Force Base.
 In-person sessions are available at the Cherry Creek office in Denver.